NoahGX/SQL-Linear-Regression-Using-Python/README.md

-# SQL and Linear Regression using Python
+# SQL using Pandas Library

 ## Overview
-The purpose of this Jupyter Notebook is to provide an introduction to using SQL queries within Python environments, as well demonstrating how to perform linear regression analysis on datasets obtained from SQL databases.
+The purpose of this Jupyter Notebook is to provide an introduction to using SQL queries within Python environmentsn using the `pandas` library, as well demonstrating how to perform linear regression analysis on datasets obtained from SQL databases.

 ## Features
 - Execution of SQL queries within a Jupyter notebook.